ElsevierSoftwareX/SOFTX_2020_75/docs/misc/team.rst

 *Claudia Günther*
 """"""""""""""""""

 As a working student and for her master thesis, Claudia developed a model version in a mixed complementarity problem (MCP) format.
 She used this MCP-version of DIETER to explore the effects of tariff design on prosumage decisions.
-For this work, which also led to a peer-reviewed article in `Energy Policy <https://doi.org/10.1016/j.enpol.2021.112168>`_, Claudia reeived the GEE price for the best master thesis in 2019.
+For this work, which also led to a peer-reviewed article in `Energy Policy <https://doi.org/10.1016/j.enpol.2021.112168>`_, Claudia received the GEE price for the best master thesis in 2019.